karajones/karajones.github.io/dlx/dlx6.md

 ### Looking at small files
 If you *know* that your file is small, then you can use the `cat` (concatenate) command.
 It will list the entire contents of the file on the screen.

 > Note: Why are we using a concatenate command to look at a file?
 I don’t know, but that’s what the command does.
-It can also acutally concatenate, so have a look at [Modifying files](modifying.html) if you’re interested in that function.
+It can also actually concatenate, so have a look at [Modifying files](modifying.html) if you’re interested in that function.

 Print the contents of `stuff.txt` to the screen:
 ```